-AI Chatbot for Website – 7 Common Mistakes to Avoid
+AI Chatbots for Websites – Oops!
+7 Mistakes to Avoid

-Customer support chatbots are here to stay.
-But how do you integrate an easy-to-use chatbot into your customer service offering without making a complete mess of it and frustrating your users?
+Customer support chatbots on websites are here to stay.
+But how do you integrate an easy-to-use chatbot into your customer service offering without making the gravest of mistakes and angering your users?

 Although chatbots using artificial intelligence (AI) and natural language processing (NLP) were invented back in 1966, it wasn’t until a few years ago—and the launch of the Facebook platform and Messenger—that bot designers improved their craft and the chatbot platform really took off.